-Waterco Europe (WEL), combining an entity set up in 2003 and the acquisition of Lacron in 2004, enjoys a continuous and successful history of almost 40 years in the manufacture of fibreglass filters.
-The renowned "Lacron" name is synonymous with quality filters and coupled with progressive manufacturing techniques - which were introduced after the acquisition - it has enabled WEL to bring to the market filters of quality at acceptable prices.
+Waterco Europe (WEL), combining an entity set up in 1999 and the business acquired from Lacron Ltd in 2003, enjoys a continuous and successful history of almost 40 years in the manufacture of fibreglass filters.
+The renowned "Lacron" name is synonymous with quality filters and coupled with progressive manufacturing techniques which were introduced after the acquisition - it has enabled WEL to bring to the market filters of quality at acceptable prices.
 As a result, both the Lacron and the Waterco brands are now well-recognised as quality products in Europe.
 This recognition continues, even after the manufacturing operations were transferred to Malaysia and China, because the same high standards have been maintained.